DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 Author: [Doriel Rivalet](https://github.com/DorielRivalet)

-Tags: #math #programming #geometry #javascript #ruby #cpp #lua #python #object-oriented-programming

 # Content

+## Preface

-let see if i can give my own outline (or rather overview) of math in general in a day, also combine programming with it
+let see if i can give my own outline (or rather overview) of math in general in a few days, also combine programming with it

+## Zero

 lets start with nothing

 how can we represent nothing?